beatboxjs/ror-player-docs/src/guide/technical/config.md

 ## Audio samples

 The audio samples can be found and modified in [assets/audio/](https://github.com/beatboxjs/ror-player/tree/main/assets/audio).
 Each instrument has a 2-character identifier, and each stroke type is identified by one character.
+In the file name, the stroke character is represented by its hex char code.
 The existing instruments and strokes are configured as [parameters](#parameters).

 ## Parameters